zavoloklom/dnd-flavored-markdown/content/en.md

 Representatives of the Holy Empire are met with suspicion here, and at times with open hostility.

-## San-Soprigal
+## San Soprigal

-**San-Soprigal** is an old coastal town on the Empire’s frontier, within the Dragonwing Peninsula.
+**San Soprigal** is an old coastal town on the Empire’s frontier, within the Dragonwing Peninsula.

 It was once a key stop on trade routes, thriving on commerce, fishing, and—if rumors are to be believed—smuggling.
 Wars, economic decline, and tighter imperial control took their toll; these days, dignitaries and trade caravans rarely bother